antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_user_repository.json
 ```

-This example presents a structure of a user repository containing prepackaged IP cores with sources and custom interface definitions.
+This example presents the structure of a user repository containing prepackaged IP cores with sources and custom interface definitions.

 Elements of the `repo` directory can be easily reused in different designs by linking to them from the config file or in the CLI.